AI Workplace Anxiety: Navigating AI Stress and Pressure at Work

 This is a trap.
 When ChatGPT writes a decent email in 10 seconds, the imposter voice says your work was never valuable.
 But this ignores the years of context, relationships, judgment calls, and institutional knowledge that make you effective — things AI can't replicate.

 AI-amplified imposter syndrome is common enough that we've written a full guide on it.
 If this resonates, see our AI imposter syndrome guide for exercises like the "Full Job Audit" and cognitive reframes that help you reclaim your professional worth.
+And if you find yourself endlessly revising your work because it never measures up to what AI can produce, you may also be dealing with AI-fueled perfectionism.

 Practical Strategies for Managing AI Workplace Anxiety